bitdefender/river/README.md

 **TracerExecutionStrategyMPI** - communication using MPI.
 No code.
 TODO task

-We are glad if people would like to collaborate on this exciting project! ^_^
+P.S.
+Please get in touch if you would like to collaborate on this exciting project! ^_^